openshift-pipelines/pipeline-service/docs/operations.md

 #### Syncer

 The syncer is a kcp component in charge of synchronizing resources, e.g. Pipelines and PipelineRuns for our purpose, between kcp workspaces and the underlying compute clusters.
-Although the syncer is a kcp component its deployment and management is performed by the Pipelines-Service platform.
+Although the syncer is a kcp component its deployment and management is performed by the Pipeline Service platform.

 #### Pipelines Controllers